dreambigzhang/Nutrexplosion-Educational-Game/README.md

 To win, collect 10 of each essential nutrition: carbohydrates(bread), vitamin(apple), protein(chicken leg).
 But avoid the sweet sweet cake because it has trans fat and it slows you down!
 The game ends when you eat more than 5 cakes This version does not have sound, to play with sound, download the windows version
-* The full screen botton does not work in Safari.
+* The full screen and exit botton does not work in Safari.
 Please play with Chrome for now.